Iowa DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Iowa showed a one-day total of 7,229 clients in treatment, the majority of whom (6,660 or 92%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Iowa showed an one-day total of 7,229 clients in treatment, the majority of whom (6,660 or 92%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 793 (10%) were under the age of 18.

 Chart 3 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 13 years, there has been a steady decline in the number of admissions mentioning alcohol as a substance of abuse and increases in marijuana (from 36% in 1992 to 54% in 2006) and methamphetamine (from 4% in 1992 to 26% in 2006).